 You should not choose an ‘offensive’, ‘abusive’, or ‘illegal’ company name.
 Not only would that be an odd thing to do for obvious business reasons, but your choice could also be rejected.

-Don’t choose a name that contains trademarked words, or words deliberately used to resemble them.
+Don’t choose a name with trademarked words, or words deliberately used to resemble them.
 You may have trouble later on if you do so.

-To make sure you avoid trademarked names when naming your limited company you should check the UK’s Intellectual Property Office’s Trade Mark Register.
+To avoid trademarked names when incorporating a limited company, you should check the UK’s Intellectual Property Office’s Trade Mark Register.